Breen-Phillips Hall: History

 Originally, it was a Freshman hall and it hosted the athletics department on its first floor, including the football coach Frank Leahy's office, and the football ticket office.
-Moose Kraus' office was also hosted in Breen-Phillips.
+Moose Krause's office was also hosted in Breen-Phillips.
 The athletic office moved in late August 1939.
 It was previously housed in the Main Building.
 The football office was moved from Breen-Phillips to Rockne Memorial in Match 1959.

 It hosted naval officers during World War II when the university was used by the Navy for training purposes.
 During the 1960s the dorm was known as Stalag B-P, a riff on the 1953 film Stalag 17 about a German prisoner-of-war camp during World War II, in reference to the strictness of the rector of the time, who was also of German descent.
 In 1963, the residents of the second floor of Breen-Phillips embarked in an in-hall marathon, and for 2 days straight walked up and down their hall while tiddlywinking for a total distance of 50 miles.

 It was converted in a female dorm in 1973.
 Renovations for the transition to a woman's dorm included increased storage facilities and more washing and drying equipment.
 The addition of BP as a women's dorm, together with Farley Hall, was a major step towards coeducation, increasing the female population from 360 to 775.
 It underwent major renovations.
 In 2014 it celebrated its 75th anniversary with a series of events.

 The Sister Mary Catherine McNamara served as rector from 2012 to 2018, and she held Bachelor of Science from St. John College of Cleveland and a Master of Science in Education from the University of Akron.
 The current rector is Angie Hollar, a Mishawaka native who earned a bachelor's degree in Social Work from Saint Mary's College in 2011 and then entered the Advanced Standing Master of Social Work program at the University of Pennsylvania, followed by a Master of Divinity degree at the Jesuit School of Theology at Santa Clara University.

+The hall underwent a major renovation in 2023–2024, during which the residents lived in the swing hall Zahm Hall.
+Sarah Motter became the new rector in 2023.

 Description

-The hall is a four-story brick building built in vernacular collegiate gothic architecture, but without elaborate decorations found in other neo-gothic buildings such as Alumni or Morrissey.
+The hall is a four-story brick building built in vernacular collegiate Gothic architecture, but without elaborate decorations found in other neo-Gothic buildings such as Alumni or Morrissey.
 The basement features a 24-Hour Hang-Out Space (the Pen), a Kitchen, a Study room, a Pink 'cafe' room (mainly used for studying and meetings). a Workout room (treadmills, ellipticals, weights, etc.), a Laundry room, and a Movie room (movies, TV, & books!).
 The chapel, dedicated to Francis of Assisi, is located on the 1st floor.
 It has entrances on each side of the building, facing Farley Hall, North Quad, and the Fieldhouse mall.
 It is staffed by one rector, two assistant rectors, and six resident assistants, one for each of the six sections.